rfmaynard/ScrollView/README.md

 ### The code:

-Uploaded here, it covers the basic functionality of methods I have listed above.

 Step 1: Initialize your views.
 By initializing your views in one general location.
 Your code can become easier to maintain and easier to read by outside sources.